 A publicly accessible 200 metre long garden promenade, elevated two floors above street level, will provide a scenic and relaxing space to walk within the station complex.

-Our plans will also provide a package of improvements for Network Rail, landscaping and accessibility improvements for Waterloo London (the former Waterloo International Terminal) and contribute towards step-free access to the London Underground station at Waterloo, providing improved accessible routes to the Underground network.
+Our plans will also provide a package of improvements for Network Rail, landscaping and accessibility improvements for The Sidings (the former Waterloo International Terminal) and contribute towards step-free access to the London Underground station at Waterloo, providing improved accessible routes to the Underground network.

 3. Have you secured a planning consent for the scheme?

 HB Reavis has gained full planning consent for the redevelopment of Elizabeth House.

 On 15 October 2019, Lambeth Council’s Planning Applications Committee unanimously voted in favour of the proposals and final consent was granted in February 2021 with the signing of the Section 106 Agreement.